Zamuhrishka/c-code-style/README.md

 # Structures, enumerations, typedefs

-- Structure or enumeration name must be lowercase with optional underscore `_` character between words
 - Structure or enumeration may contain `typedef` keyword
 - All structure members must be lowercase
 - All enumeration members must be uppercase